alcides-schulz/Tucano/README.md

 Also, you can send the file name through the new UCI option "name EvalFile type string".

 It is important to make sure tucano can locate the eval file.
-To validate the file is loaded you can start tucano on your system and see if it shows the message below:
+To validate if the file is loaded you can start tucano on your system and see if it shows the message below:

         Tucano chess engine by Alcides Schulz - 10.00 (type 'help' for information)

         Eval file 'tucano_nn01.bin' loaded !
             hash table: 64 MB, threads: 1

-It is not recommend to run without the neural network evaluation.
-Performance of the engine will not be much better than previous version 9.
+It is recommend to run with the neural network evaluation, othwerwise the performance will not be much better than previous version 9.

 Terms of use
 ------------